s-abiiir/sql-data-warehouse-and-analytics-project/README.md

 The data architecture for this project follows the Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:
 ![Data Architecture](docs/project_architecture.png)

-1. **Bronze Layer**: Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
+1. **Bronze Layer**: Stores raw data exactly as received from source systems.
+Data is ingested from CSV files into a SQL Server database with no transformations applied.
 2. **Silver Layer**: This layer includes data cleaning, standardization, and normalization processes to prepare data for analysis.
-3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.
+3. **Gold Layer**: Contains business-ready data modeled into a star schema optimized for reporting and analytics.

 ---
 ## Project Overview